Gatorade: The Gatorade shower

 The Gatorade shower, originally called the "Gatorade Dunk", is an American sports tradition in which players from a victorious team sneak up behind the head coach with a Gatorade cooler and pour the entire contents (generally Gatorade and ice) over his head at the end of a game.

 This tradition was popularized in the mid-1980s when Harry Carson and Jim Burt, of the New York Giants, doused head coach Bill Parcells during the 1985 season.
 Burt's teammates picked up on this practice and popularized it during the team's championship season of 1986–87.
 The tradition has since become a recurring tradition across other team sports, including Canadian football.
-The name may be used even when other drinks such as water or Powerade are substituted.

 Gatorade and oral rehydration

-US Navy sailors prepare rehydration supplies to support disaster relief operations in the coastal waters off northern Japan in the wake of an 9.1 magnitude earthquake and subsequent tsunami in 2011.
+Much of the research about the effects of Gatorade and similar products is funded by Gatorade, which critics regard as a possible conflict of interests.
+A meta analysis found fully industry-funded studies tend to find more favorable results than non-industry funded research.

 In the aftermath of the 1994 Rwandan genocide, aid agencies were struggling to save the lives of thousands of Rwandan refugees dying of dehydration due to cholera in camps in eastern Zaire.
-The aid agency AmeriCares was heavily criticized for choosing to provide Gatorade as a form of oral rehydration solution.
-The New York Times stated:
+The aid agency AmeriCares was criticized for choosing to provide Gatorade as a form of oral rehydration solution.
+Edward Bonner in The New York Times stated:

 But while Gatorade might be good for athletes, it is not good for cholera, said Dr. Michael Toole, an epidemiologist at the Centers for Disease Control.
 Gatorade does not have all the essential ingredients that an I.V. has, and people who were given it might have taken more appropriate solutions, Dr. Toole said.

 AmeriCares' president responded: "We stand by our decision to ship Gatorade to Rwandan refugees.
 In the absence of potable water, Gatorade, with its electrolytes and water, saved countless lives in a true triage situation."